-Dreams offers 25 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+Dreams offers 25 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Anyone can learn how to create their own video games, music, animations and art in Dreams.
 Everything is controlled with accessible menus and interactions via the PlayStation 4 controller.
 This makes it easy to dive in and create something simple.
 Then, as skill and imagination grow over time players can take their creativity in any direction that they wish to make highly detailed and nuanced experiences: quirky art, professional-looking games, original music, detailed sculptures.
 These can then be shared online or just kept for the family.

 There are lots of ways to personalize how the cursor and camera move.
 You can turn down vibration strength to whatever intensity is best for you using a slider.

 You can now adjust how much screen shake and motion blur you will see when navigating the Dreamiverse.
 This should help to reduce visual “noise” if too much is uncomfortable for you.
 You can also turn off UI effects such as animation and chromatic aberration.

 When you are creating in Dreams you can change the size of the palette UI which can help with visibility as well as having a larger area to select so less precision is needed.

 Dreams has 2 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.